sabarirajpazhani/OOPs-Concepts-JAVA/README.md

 ## Recursion
 Recursion in Java is demonstrated through a Factorial Program that computes the factorial of a number using recursive calls.
 Explore a [Program](Recusion.java)

+## Class and Object
+Understand the basics of Class and Object in Java, including how to instantiate objects and use their methods and attributes.
+Explore a [Program](ClassAndObject.java)